in this section

 Women with breasts that are too large for their frame.
 A popular misconception is that only women with very large breasts are good candidates for a breast reduction.

-An immediate end to back and neck pain.
-After the immediate post-op period, women are able to maintain a more active life with more frequent exercise.
-Women fit into normal-sized blouses and bras
+Most patients experience a relief in their neck and back pain.
+Often, women are able to maintain a more active lifestyle with more frequent exercise.
+Most women can now fit into normal-sized bras and blouses.